 - Tintagel Castle is only open on the weekends out of season from November – April.
-So, you can only see the site on mainland before that.
-Merlin’s Cave and the area around it however is open and accessible all year.
+So, you can only see the site on the mainland before that.
+Merlin’s Cave and the area around it, however, is open and accessible all year.

 - Try to pick a sunny day to visit.
 The castle ruins are exposed on the coast and cave isn’t really much fun if it’s raining or if there is stormy weather.

 - Make sure you use the toilet before you head down to Merlin’s Cave.
 There are no facilities open down here whatsoever.
 There are toilets on the way but these are closed when the castle is shut.